okyntary/tp/docs/DeveloperGuide.md

 If the user does not specify any of the fields, the fields default to the original values of the unedited reminder.

 The `ReminderEditCommand` class has an Index which is the index of the Reminder to be edited, specified by the user.
-It implements the `execute` method which handles the logic of the add command.
+It implements the `execute` method which handles the logic of the edit command.
-The `updateFilteredReminderList` method is called to update the `UI` component.
+The `updateFilteredPersonList`, `updateFilteredCcaList`, and `updateFilteredReminderList` methods are called to update the `UI` component.

 #### Command for Finding Reminders